cynic-net/pactivate/README.md

 `pactivate` command-line options:
 - `-b BUILD`: Set the build dir
 - `-B BASE`: Set the base dir
+- `-i`: Enter interactive shell in container after the test completes
 - `-q`: Run programs in quiet mode to reduce output verbosity

 You can use a different python interpreter by symlinking `$BASE/.python` to